dmsl/anyplace/clients/android-new/README.md

   - Extension Functions
   - Coroutines

+---

+## Important classes:
+- CvMapActivity
+  - child: CVLog, CvSMAS..

+## AnyplaceApp.loadSpace:
+- loads a Space and all Floors json objects, that are fetched from anyplace
+- These must be loaded before anything else can happen..

+---

 # FAQ:

+## How to issue notifications:
+- [app.bar] is a [Snackbar].
+Try to use that, if you can bind it to activity (using [setMainView])
+- If it cannot be binded to activity, use [app.showToast]

 ## Where is [GoogleMap] object located:
 - There is a [GmapWraapper] on top of [GoogleMap]
   - the wrapper is in CvViewModel object: VM.ui.map
   - the object: VM.ui.map.obj

+## Google login:
+- See tutorials and official guide
+- Must create a key at https://console.cloud.google.com/apis/